 The first four fields on the screen set how IRQ use is determined for each PCI slot.
-Slot 1 (Right) is nearest the memory sockets.
 The default setting for each field is Auto, which uses auto-routing to determine IRQ use.
-The other options are manual settings of NA, 9, 10, 11, 12, 14, or 15 for each slot.
+The other options are manual settings of 9, 10, 11, 12, 14, or 15 for each slot.